mapping-elections/site/_maps/meae.congressional.congress19.pa.county.md

 The map for this election is incomplete due to the lack of returns for some counties.

-Pennsylvania was apportioned three more seats in the House of Representatives.

 Pennsylvania used a district system for electing members to Congress.
 Districts 4 and 9 elected three representatives.
 Districts 7, 8, 11, and
 16 each elected two representatives.